2018/19 | Conestoga College

 - Handed in using the APA format (see below) if references are required

-NOTE: Faculty does not assume responsibility for assignments not given directly to them in hard copy at the beginning of the relevant course.
+NOTE: Faculty does not assume responsibility for assignments not given directly to them in hard copy at the beginning of the relevant course and/or electronically via DropBox, where required.
 Students should avoid handing in assignments outside the regularly scheduled class time and should make every effort to hand assignments in to professor in person.

 Steps to Follow to Submit Assignments Outside of Class Time